4. You must also submit the following documents. Please send them to our office:

-- Proof of English Proficiency level (for example: TOEFL score documentation.
-Please note that due to increased requirements by the US Department of State, we are now requiring all ISEP applicants to submit either TOEFL or IELTS score documentation.
-A minimum 79 TOEFL score (Paper Based: 550, Computer Based: 213) or 6.5 IELTS score is required.
+- Proof of English Proficiency (Please note that due to increased requirements by the US Department of State, we are now requiring all ISEP applicants to submit either TOEFL or IELTS score documentation unless special circumstances are specified).
+A minimum 70 TOEFL score or 6.0 IELTS score is required.

 - Immunization Memo and Proof of Immunization Compliance

 Please visit the UNO Student Health Services website for more information.
 This document can be faxed or mailed to Student Health Services, and a copy should also be emailed to ISEP.

 - Letter of recommendation from at least one professor or academic advisor

 - Official transcript from your home university (A student must have a GPA of 2.25 or higher cumulative GPA as calculated by our Admissions Office.)